stuartellis/multiform/README.md

 ## How to Reuse

-The Makefile implementation consists of these three files:
+The tooling consists of these three files:

 - make/tools/stackform/stackform-cli.mk
 - make/tools/stackform/stackform-tools-container.mk